Location: Simcoe, ON

 Architect of Record: Invizij Architects

-The existing structure will remain with an entirely new building envelope including walls, triple-glazed windows, and roofing.
-The entire retrofit of the ground and second floor will be to the Passive House standard, reducing energy my more than 50%.
+The existing structure of the basement, ground and second floors remained with an entirely new building envelope including walls, triple-glazed windows, and roofing.
+Partway through construction, a third floor was added when funding was available to create greater density on this busy downtown Simcoe site.
+The entire redevelopment was built to the Passive House standard, reducing energy my more than 50%.

 The original building had a large footprint and in order to bring light into the common spaces in the middle of the ground floor, the design includes a large skylight in the middle of the roof.
-In order to maximize floor area, some of the units overlook this area along with the living roof.
+In order to maximize floor area, some of the units overlook this central daylit area.
 The goal of the design for this building is one of transformation and includes a white grid to indicate the original structure and wood paneling to soften the facades.
 On the corner is a large artpiece that reflects the barn quilt design common throughout Norfolk County.
+The quilt theme was continued throughout, with the same pattern on the wood paneling around the elevators and a replica of the exterior quilt at the main entry.